DhruvaG2000/Blog-GSoC21/pru-icss.md

 - Now that we have mapped the right McASP interrupts to channel 1, which is what the existing BELA PRU IRQ Code checks for already, I think so that the above described workflow should be enough.

+## PRUSSDRV to RPROC
+- The basic unit of communication between remoteproc and the PRU as of now is using *downcalls* and *syscalls*.

+- A *syscall* is when the PRU raises an IRQ and halts itself, storing some values in its registers.
+The kernel module handles the syscall IRQ, it reads the registers, manipulates them and resumes the PRU over the HALT instruction.
+[See here](https://github.com/abhishek-kakkar/BeagleLogic/blob/master/beaglelogic-firmware/pru_syscalls.asm) for an example code of the syscall on the PRU side.

+- A *downcall* is initiated by the kernel module.
+Think of it as calling a function in the PRU from the kernel module and receiving the return value back in the kernel module. <br>
+*Note:* The PRU has to be polling for the downcall, and it acknowledges with a special syscall.
+Then the function `handle_downcall` is called, which receives the downcall value and the parameters.
+So the `handle_downcall` [example](https://github.com/abhishek-kakkar/BeagleLogic/blob/master/beaglelogic-firmware/beaglelogic-pru0.c#L106) is a switch-case thing where the PRU does something and once it returns from this function, there is a syscall triggered which signals that the downcall is complete, the kernel module reads the return value of the function, after which the downcalling function in the kernel module returns with the return value.

+- the crux is that remoteproc currently is very application-specific and you have to twist and adapt the kernel module to your needs.
+Once the remoteproc stuff gets finalized, ideally there would be a generic framework and userspace layer on top of the driver to allow you to write your own applications from userspace, in a similar way as it is currently done using libprussdrv.

 ## Common Terms used <a name="comterms"></a>
 - *PRU-ICSS:* Programmable Real-Time Unit Subsystem and Industrial Communication Subsystem.
 - *Arm interrupts:* [Refer this tutorial](https://www.electronicshub.org/arm-interrupt-tutorial/)